-The Bureau of Safety, Bicycle and Pedestrian Programs shall serve as or appoint a non-voting Chair.
+NJDOT Office of Bicycle and Pedestrian Programs shall serve as or appoint a non-voting Chair.
 In addition, the Council shall elect a Vice-Chair and shall create and fill other offices as it may find necessary.

-4.1 Appointed Chair
+4.1 Chair

-The appointed Chair shall preside at all meetings and shall sign all documents relative to action taken by the Council.
-The appointed Chair or his/her administrative designee shall be responsible for recording minutes of all meetings of the Council.
-The appointed Chair shall also keep the By-laws and other Council records in order.
+The Chair shall preside at all meetings and shall sign all documents relative to action taken by the Council.
+The Chair or his/her administrative designee shall be responsible for recording minutes of all meetings of the Council.
+The Chair shall also keep the By-laws and other Council records in order.